-- 1. Horia- Nocholai Teodorecu, L.C.Jain ,Intelligent systems and technologies in rehabilitation Engineering; CRC; December 2000. - 2.
-Keswick.
-J., What is Rehabilitation Engineering, Annual Reviews of Rehabilitation- SpringerVerlag, New York, 1982. - 3.
-Warren E. Finn, Peter G. LoPresti; Handbook of Neuroprosthetic Methods CRC; edition 2002. - 4.
-Rory A Cooper (Editor), Hisaichi Ohnabe (Editor), Douglas A. Hobson (Editor), 'An Introduction to Rehabilitation Engineering (Series in Medical Physics and Biomedical Engineering' CRC Press, 2006.
+S.NO.
+Author(s) Name Title of the book Publisher Year of publication 1 Intelligent systems and technologies in rehabilitation Engineering CRC Press / IEEE Press 2000 2 Keswick.
+J What is Rehabilitation Engineering, Annual Reviews of Rehabilitation SpringerVerlag 1982 3 Warren E. Finn, Peter G. Lo Presti Handbook of Neuroprosthetic Methods Plenum press, New York 2002 4 Rory A Cooper (Editor), Hisaichi Ohnabe (Editor), Douglas A. Hobson (Editor) An Introduction to Rehabilitation Engineering (Series in Medical Physics and Biomedical Engineering CRC Press 2006

-17 OE OPEN ELECTIVE - 1 0033 100 17 OE OPEN ELECTIVE - 2 0033 100
+17 \\\OE\ OPEN ELECTIVE - 1 0 0 3 3 100

+17 \\\OE\ OPEN ELECTIVE - 2 0 0 3 3 100

-PROFESSIONAL ELECTIVE V
+19BEBME7E-- PROFESSIONAL ELECTIVE V 3 0 0 3 100

+19BEBME711 VIRTUAL BIOINSTRUMENTATION LAB 0 0 3 2 100

-- To familiarize the students with Virtual Instrumentation and to do programming for applications - To perceive the basics of virtual instrumentation. - To program virtual instrumentation software for biomedical applications - To analyse timing issues - To learn about GPIB - To do program with Lab view software for biomedical applications
+- To perceive the basics of virtual instrumentation - To familiarize the students with Virtual Instrumentation and to do programming for applications - To understand the D/A acquisition interface - To analyse timing issues

+- To learn about GPIB - To do program with Lab view software for biomedical applications

-- study about Programming Techniques - study about Data Acquisition and inter facing techniques - do programming for process control and other applications - use D/A acquisition interface - use serial communication interface - use Lab view software for biomedical signal analysis
+- understand about Programming Techniques - learn about Data Acquisition and inter facing techniques - do programming for process control and other applications - use D/A acquisition interface - use serial communication interface - use Lab view software for biomedical signal analysis